qualiascript/cat-theory/sections/2_intuitionistic/04_local_ccc.md

 the dependent product is inhabited by methods by which `P` is true for all inhabitants of `F` at `x`.
 If there is at least one inhabitant, there is such a mapping, and as such, it is true that for any `x` so that `F(x)`, `P(x)`.

-However, Heyting categories are not by themselves sufficient to be a full model of Intuitionistic Logic.
+However, Heyting categories are not by themselves sufficient to represent all of Intuitionistic Logic.
 We are lacking a suitable construction for representing subobjects.
 A subobject is the categorification of a subset, and it can be represented as a monomorphism.
 We seek a subobject classifier, a method of describing subobjects in the internal language of a category.
 If a Heyting category has a subobject classifier, it is an instance of a Topos.
 Topos, plural